Updated July 29, 2018

 Directed by Steven Cantor; Gabriel Byrne, Leora Rosenberg, Terry Clark and Daniel Laikind, executive producers; Mr. Cantor and Margaret McCombs, producers; Pax Wassermann, editor.

 Tent City U.S.A. premieres Thursday, April 5th at 9/8c only on OWN.

 The New York Times has a review and here is an excerpt:

 Part of OWN’s slate of original documentaries backed by famous Hollywood names, “Tent City U.S.A.”
 (Gabriel Byrne is an executive producer) examines an encampment of homeless people in Nashville, a city, we’re told, where the rate of homelessness is well above the national average.
 A few months into filming, something happened that was a disaster for the camp’s residents and a macabre stroke of luck for the documentary’s director, Steven Cantor (“Devil’s Playground”): the record-breaking Tennessee floods of 2010 put Tent City under 10 feet of water, uprooting the film’s subjects and sending them down different paths, variously hopeful, heroic, troubling and bleak.

-And in this Phoenix Movie Examiner interview with the director, Steven Cantor, we learn something about Gabriel Byrne that we actually already knew:
+And in a Phoenix Movie Examiner interview with the director, Steven Cantor, that is unfortunately no longer available on the Internet, we learn something about Gabriel Byrne that we actually already knew: